Ohio reports over 12,000 COVID-19 cases over past week - NewsBreak

 Secretary of State Frank LaRose shares important tips Ohioans should know before voting

-Columbus, OHIO (WSYX) — With Election Day just a few days, Ohio Secretary of State Frank LaRose is reminding voters that there is crucial information they need to know before casting their ballot.
+Columbus, OHIO (WSYX) — With Election Day less than 48 hours away, Ohio Secretary of State Frank LaRose is reminding voters that there is crucial information they need to know before casting their ballot.
 LaRose said they've seen big numbers with early voting.
-"We're seeing incredibly high turnout for early...
+"We're seeing incredibly high turnout for...

 Comments / 0